Black Diamond Oz Quickdraw Review

 Ease of Clipping

-While not as easy to clip as the sport-specific draws that we tested, we did like the clipping action better than some of the other lightweight models in this reviews.
+While not as easy to clip as the sport-specific draws that we tested, we did like the clipping action better than some of the other lightweight models in this review.
 The Mad Rock Ultra Light Wire had a very stiff gate, and it was our least favorite of all the draws to clip.

 Ease of Unclipping

-While a one pound difference might not seem like a big deal at first glance (that's less than one percent of our bodyweight for most of us), you really can feel a difference between six of these on one side of your harness and six Black Diamond Positrons on the other.
+While a one-pound difference might not seem like a big deal at first glance (that's less than one percent of our body weight for most of us), you really can feel a difference between six of these on one side of your harness and six Black Diamond Positrons on the other.
 Small weight savings add up when you are hiking loads on long approaches or trying to climb a long multi-pitch route quickly.

 Ease of Handling

 The main downside to this model is its size.
 The gate opening is only 22mm, and the carabiners felt small to all our testers, both male and female.
 The small size also makes them challenging to handle with gloves on or when your hands are fatigued at the end of a long climb.
 If you're looking for a full-sized wiregate draw that's not too heavy, the CAMP USA Orbit Wire Express KS is worth considering (3.1 ounces).